 Keep in mind that a personal injury diary constitutes notes to your attorney to help track the events related to your injury, not a diary of thoughts and “rants,” or anything else that may be unrelated to your injury.

-The personal injury attorneys at Fisher Stark Cash, P.A. have represented numerous clients who have suffered from an injury.
+The personal injury attorneys at Fisher Stark, P.A. have represented numerous clients who have suffered from an injury.
 You want an attorney who will spend the time and attention necessary to help you receive the full and fair compensation that the law allows.
 Our attorneys aggressively represent clients against insurance companies and other responsible parties.
 If you or a loved one has been injured call us today at 828-505-4300 so that we can inform you of your rights and answer any questions you may have.

 The services of an experienced personal injury lawyer should be acquired after an injury so they can assist you in protecting the rights of you and your family.
 We serve the communities of Western North Carolina including Asheville, Hendersonville, Hickory, Lenoir, Black Mountain and Waynesville.